andrei021/100-days-of-code/r1-log.md

 • Recaped all the concepts that I've learned so far;

 • I've read about nested classes in Oracle's docs and got a better understanding of these concepts.

+### Day 54
+• Completed a challenge and I feel like I understand better and better inner classes :smirk_cat: